frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/datamining.md

 Lecture 7: Association Rule Mining
 ----------------------------------

-> Association rule learning := Input if a set of transactions, a transaction is an itemset bought at the same time.
+> Association rule learning := Input is a set of transactions, a transaction is an itemset bought at the same time.
 An itemset is a set of items.
 > Model is a set of if-then-rules that go from an itemset to another itemset that are associated with the input items.
 There is no labeled data (nor is it necessary)!

 Finding frequent pairs is the hardest problem in this setting.
 Especially considering the I/O-overhead you can have, considering association rule mining